leehambley/lee.hambley.name/source/2016-04-24-seven-years-under-a-palm-tree.markdown

 facility to prompt is available) when running `$ cap install` which happens once and only once per project.
 We may expand the scope of this integration in the medium-term future depending on the community feedback.
-The integration does make one anonymous HTTP request to allow us to toggle things `off` incase things go badly, which can be opted out of by simply setting `$ git config ...` which will stop the integration doing *anything*.
+The integration does make one anonymous HTTP request to allow us to toggle things `off` in case things go badly, which can be opted out of by simply setting `$ git config ...` which will stop the integration doing *anything*.
 (We designed the integration to be *so* discreet that *it doesn't even write a dot-file with